mars-sim/mars-sim/README.md

 The perils of living on Mars are very real.
 There is a total of 39 types of [Malfunctions](https://github.com/mars-sim/mars-sim/wiki/Malfunctions) that can occur at a given moment.

-There are 3 metrics for tracking how reliable a part is.
+There are 3 metrics for tracking how reliable a Part is.
 The [Reliability](https://github.com/mars-sim/mars-sim/wiki/Reliability) is shown in terms of Percentage, Failure Rate, Mean Time Between Failure (MTBF), which are dynamically updated in light of any incidents that occur during the simulation.
 Besides malfunction, workshops and machinery factories are to produce parts for replenishing parts to be used during regular [maintenance](https://github.com/mars-sim/mars-sim/wiki/Maintenance) tasks.

 ---